rafaelromao/keyboards/src/zmk/config/rafaelromao/readme.md

 - Windows Support

 ### Known Issues:
-- Accents layer remain active for two taps when the first tapped key is non-accented and capitalized, like Z or X.
 - Swapping between Applications and Tabs must start in the forward direction.
 - Swapping between the Navigation History must start in the backward direction.
 - Cancelling Caps Word leaves one-shot shift active.